-Alternative Financial Conclusion BAU situation (landfill's operation) N/A, as this situation does not involve any kind of BAO situation (landini s operation) investment.
-Only flaring of landfill gas Investment in a gas collection and flaring system will never Only haring of fandrin gas return, as the only source of income is the sale of CERs.
-Conception of electricity Despite of having positive financial indicators, the IRR is Generation of electricity below government bond-rates.
+Alternative Financial Conclusion BAU situation (landfill's operation) N/A, as this situation does not involve any kind of investment.
+Only flaring of landfill gas Investment in a gas collection and flaring system will neve return, as the only source of income is the sale of CERs.
+Generation of electricity Even when the electricity generation (the main source of income) varies 15%, the result of the cash-flow's IRR, 1.437%, is still below the values of NTNF 010117 (13.35%)